monishwarank/brix-project-development/Full Stack Dev 2/catering-management-system.md

 # Catering Management System

 **Project Description**
-An intermediate-level web application that allows individuals or organizations to post catering service requirements for events and helps catering service providers connect with them.
+An intermediate-level project that allows individuals or organizations to post catering service requirements for events and helps catering service providers connect with them.

 **Requirements**